PhilFischer/TimeFRAME/README.md

 > R package for the analysis of isotopic time series data using Bayesian hierarchical models implemented in Stan.

 ## Installation
 Make sure R is updated and install TimeFRAME using the R console.
+On Windows [RTools](https://cran.r-project.org/bin/windows/Rtools/) will additionally be required.
 ```
 if (!require("devtools")) install.packages("devtools")
 devtools::install_github("PhilFischer/TimeFRAME")